What does "socialization" involve?

 Prepare for the AICE Sociology Exam with quizzes featuring flashcards and multiple-choice questions.
 Each question includes hints and explanations, helping you gear up for your exam successfully!

-Socialization is a fundamental process through which individuals learn and internalize the values, beliefs, norms, and behaviors that are considered appropriate in their society.
-This encompasses the ways in which culture is transmitted from one generation to the next, shaping individual identity and guiding interactions with others.
+Socialization is a fundamental process through which individuals learn and internalize the values, norms, beliefs, and behaviors that are considered appropriate within their culture or society.
+It involves the transmission of cultural knowledge from one generation to the next and helps individuals develop their identity within a social context.
+By internalizing cultural values and norms, individuals come to understand how to interact with others and navigate their environment effectively.

 Subscribe